open/close all folders

 - Abe Sapien from Hellboy is bald and a telepath (and half fish) due to an arcane experiment.

 - In Buck Godot: Zap Gun for Hire, PSmIth is bald and psychic.

 - Star Trek

-- The Outer Limits (original series) episode "The Sixth Finger".
+- The Outer Limits (1963) episode "The Sixth Finger".
 After being being subjected to a device that advances him along the evolutionary scale, a man develops a bald head and advanced psychic abilities, including telepathy and telekinesis.

 - Sykers in Deadlands: Hell on Earth are all bald.
 Something about their training regimen causes all the hair to fall out.

 - Champions adventure "V.O.I.C.E. of Doom".
 The villain Le Maistre is bald and has multiple psychic powers.

 - Pretty much all psykers in Warhammer 40,000.
 Librarians are also bald, but that's because they're Space Marines first.

 - Discussed and justified in GURPS Dungeon Fantasy.
 Hair interferes with certain psionic headgear and makes it harder to spot the Skull Fungus that psions sometimes get.